 Please refer to the File Transfer with Globus section.
 While Globus is recommended, you may use any of the methods found in the Storage and File Transfer section.

 Can I access PACE clusters from off-campus when I am at home?¶

 Yes, but you must use the GT VPN.

 How do I access head and compute nodes?¶

-- Head nodes are accessible from on-campus networks (and in some cases only specific networks or IP Addresses) via SSH.
-If you are off-campus, make sure you have an active VPN connection first.
+- Head nodes are accessible via SSH.
+Make sure you have an active VPN connection first.

 - Compute nodes are only accessible from other compute nodes and head nodes via either SSH or RSH.
 However, you will only be able to login to a given compute node if you have an active job running on that node.
 If the scheduler detects that your jobs on a given compute node have completed, any "leftover" or "derelict" processes left running on that compute node are subject to termination.